tn-aixpa/parkings-demo/README.md

 The data management consists of the following activities
 - download the historical data and create the dataset on the platform Datalake
 - aggregate the data according by the calendar day and parking for further analysis, saving the dataset in the Datalake and in the database
-- continuously download and update the latest data to have it available in the DB for exposure as API and visualizations
-- process data in order to create forecast models for the parkings and continously predict the occupation rate for the next 24 hours

-The data management operations are captured by the two procedures:
-- "extract-parkings-latest": download the latest data and store it in datalake and PostgreSQL DB.
-The operation is scheduled eacvh 10 minutes.
-- "data-update-pipeline": a pipeline that downloads the storical data, aggregates it, extract the basic parking info, creates the predicition models and applies them to forecast next day data.
-The created data (parkings, aggregated occupation, forecast) is stored in the datalake and DB.
-The pipeline is then scheduled for execution every day.
+The data management operations are defined with the "parkings-pipeline" procedure: a pipeline that downloads the storical data, aggregates it, extract the basic parking info.
+The created data (parkings, aggregated occupation) is stored in the datalake and DB.

-To run / schedule the procedures it is possible to follow the "parcheggi" Jupyter notebook.
-Please note that to work with the associated source code it is necessary to provide a set of secrets, specifically
-- the ``GIT_TOKEN`` to access the private repo to clone the code (necessary also for executions)
-- the ``DB_USERNAME`` and ``DB_PASSWORD`` to write the data to the database.
+The notebooks demonstrate the functionality of the platform.

 ## 2. Data Services